Skip to content

 What to Double-Check After Import

-• ⚠️ Pre-request / post-response scripts — Bruno uses its own scripting API (bru.setVar, etc.), while Postmate Client uses the pm library.
-Review any imported scripts and adjust syntax where needed.
+• ⚠️ Pre-request / post-response scripts — Bruno uses its own scripting API (bru.setVar, etc.).
+Both Postman and Postmate Client use a pm-style API instead, so imported scripts need syntax adjustments.
+For Postmate Client, see the pm library reference.

-• ⚠️ Assertions — Bruno's native assert blocks may not map one-to-one to Postmate Client's Tests & Assertions format.
-Re-check and re-test after import.
+• ⚠️ Assertions — Bruno's native assert blocks don't map one-to-one to either client's test format.
+Re-check and re-run after import.
+For Postmate Client, see Tests & Assertions.

 Quick Reference Summary